jefflund/gopherlibterminal/README.md

-# GopherLibTerminal - Go BearLibTerminal Bindings
+# GopherLibTerminal - Go Bindings for BearLibTerminal

 This repository is a [Go](https://golang.org/) binding for the excellent [BearLibTerminal](http://foo.wyrd.name/en:bearlibterminal) library.